 Where Can You Watch a Whirling Dervish Show?

 Galata Mevlevihanesi Whirling Derwishes Performance Hall

 Galata Mawlavi House is undoubtedly the most famous Whirling Dervish Center in Istanbul.
 It’s located on the ramp from Galata Tower to Tunnel Square and Istiklal Avenue (Named as Galip Dede Street).

 Whirling dervish shows are performed at 17:00 every Sunday.

 The hall where the show is performed can hold up to 150 spectators.
 Therefore, you are suggested to buy your tickets earlier in the day.
 During the times when the interest is high, it might be hard to find a ticket around the starting time of the show.

-Whirling Derwishes Show at Galata Mevlevi House Museum
+Whirling Dervish Show at Galata Mevlevi House

-Hodjapasha Cultural Center Whirling Dervishes and Dance Activities
+Hodjapasha Cultural Center Whirling Dervish Show

 Hodjapasha Cultural Center was founded where an old Ottoman hamam used to be.
 It boasts a nice hall and an experienced group of whirling dervishes.
 It’s located at Cagaloglu Yokusu, nearby Sirkeci Tram Station, and Marmaray Sirkeci Station.

 Hodjapasha attracts the attention of tourists as well as locals thanks to being one of the best places to watch traditional folk dances and whirling dervish shows.